-Then, you get divorced.
-You won’t want to go through that again.
+Then, you get divorced and you won’t want to go through that again.
 But, in time, you’ll find someone who has their shit together and is ready to settle down.

-Marriage will not “complete you” –- you complete you.
+Marriage will never “complete you” – you complete you.

 Relationships take work!

 That giddy, love feeling will fade no matter who you marry.
 That doesn’t mean the relationship should be ended.
 It means you both need to work on it every day.